-This page gives more detail than the Entry Page.
-Info about the Dialogue to Action Initiative, this website, Sandy Heierbacher (Coordinator of the Initiative and writer of the Organizing a Dialogue and Integrating Dialogue with Action sections), and Andy Fluke (the site's designer), can be found here.
+Info about Sandy Heierbacher, the writer of all of the material found in the Organizing a Dialogue and Integrating Dialogue with Action sections, and Andy Fluke, the site's designer, can be found here.

 That's this page.

-This page will be constantly growing to include reports, theses, articles, and other documents of interest to dialogue organizers, facilitators, and researchers.
+This page will be growing and developing.
+It will include reports, theses, articles, and other documents of interest to dialogue organizers, facilitators, and researchers.

 Section One: Organizing a Dialogue

 The information provided in the Organizing a Dialogue section can help you organize an effective dialogue.
-(I urge you to also examine the Integrating Dialogue With Action section before proceeding.
-Your participants will want to take action based on what they experience during their dialogues, and this info will help.)
+But I urge you to take the next step.
+Your participants will want to do something based on what they experience during their dialogues.